 - Drug delivery systems

-Advanced medical device design must now integrate miniaturized components, flexible circuits, and high-density packaging—all while maintaining regulatory standards and usability.
+Advanced healthcare device design must now integrate miniaturized components, flexible circuits, and high-density packaging—all while maintaining regulatory standards and usability.

 - Cloud Integration and Data-Driven Design